christophstrasen/PromiseKeeper/docs/PromiseKeeper_v2vision.md

 ## 11) Glossary

+- `namespace`: A mod-chosen name that isolates PromiseKeeper state so multiple mods can use it without collisions.
+- `PromiseKeeper.namespace(namespace)`: Return a namespaced PromiseKeeper handle (no global state).
+- `pk`: A namespaced PromiseKeeper handle returned by `PromiseKeeper.namespace(namespace)`.
-- `promiseId`: Stable name for a promise (“the rule”), chosen by the modder.
+- `promiseId`: Stable name for a promise (“the rule”), chosen by the modder within a namespace.
 - Promise: The contract “for candidates from `candidateStream`, run `action` according to `policy`”.
 - `candidateStream`: A stream/event source that emits candidates for a single promise.
 It should be high-quality and already filtered to match the gate.
 - Candidate: One emitted item that PromiseKeeper may act on.